NYC2015/team-13/README.md

 /get_by_ean/<ean_13>
 ```

-Given an EAN-13 barcode number, returns an instance of our Nutrition Facts Schema (see below)
+Given product defined by `ean_13`, returns an instance of our Nutrition Facts Schema (see below)

-### Get product information by ORG_ID and EAN
+### Get product information by EAN for an organization

 ```
 /get_by_ean/<org_id>/<ean_13>
 ```

-Given an organization ID and an EAN-13 barcode number, we return a json blob of the following format:
+Given an organization's `org_id` and a product's `ean_13`, we return a json blob of the following format:

 ```
 {